-At the federal level the circuit or appellate courts have jurisdiction over the 94 U.S. District Courts that are within their regions.
+At this level the appellate or circuit courts preside over the 94 U.S. District Courts within their regions.
 In the 7th Circuit the federal district court jurisdictions include three in Illinois and two each in Indiana and Wisconsin.

-Cases heard in federal district court are both civil and criminal, whether deciding guilt or innocence on felony charges, those in which penalties exceed $75,000, or “diversity” cases involving residents from more than one state or country (such as class action lawsuits).
-A local “rule” requires civil litigants to attempt to resolve their dispute through mediation prior to going to trial.
-Litigants may also decide to waive a jury trial and have the case decided solely by a judge.
-If a party disagrees with a district court decision he may appeal it to the circuit court with jurisdiction.
+Both civil and criminal cases are heard by 7th Circuit judges, whether weighing evidence of felony charges, those with penalties exceeding $75,000, or cases involving people from one or more states or country (like class action lawsuits).
+A local “rule” requires parties to civil suits to attempt resolving their dispute through mediation prior to a trial.
+Litigants may also waive a jury trial and ask a judge to decide their case.
+If either party disagrees with any district court decision it may be appealed to the circuit court with jurisdiction.

-The 7th Circuit appeals court has jurisdiction over the seven district courts within its boundaries.
-Cases that are decided by one of the federal district courts and appealed to the 7th Circuit may go to the U.S. Supreme Court if the Supreme Court justices seek it out or if a party to the case successfully petitions the Supreme Court to review the circuit court’s decision.
+The 7th Circuit appeals court presides over the seven district courts within its region.
+In disputed cases, decisions made by one of the U.S. district courts and appealed to the7th Circuit may end up before the U.S. Supreme Court if the that court seeks it out or if a successful petition to the Supreme Court results in a review the circuit court’s judgement.

 An illegal alien caused the 7th Circuit to take a close look at Second Amendment-protected rights, resulting in a broadened interpretation of the statute.
 In 2013 a citizen of Mexico was found in possession of ammunition, which a court determined was illegal.
 When the man appealed, the 7th Circuit Court upheld the Wisconsin district court decision that he was in violation of the law, but the justices’ opinion created a stir.
 The case caused the 7th Circuit justices to consider a 2008 decision, District of Columbia vs. Heller, and opined that even illegal aliens have some rights under the Second Amendment of the Constitution.